syncfusion-content/blazor-docs/blazor/diagram/tools.md

 ```
 ## Drawing polyline connector

-Diagram allows to create the [Polyline](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.ConnectorSegmentType.html#Syncfusion_Blazor_Diagram_ConnectorSegmentType_Polyline) segments with straight lines and angled vertices at the control points by clicking and moving the mouse at runtime on the diagram page.
+The diagram allows you to create the [Polyline](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.ConnectorSegmentType.html#Syncfusion_Blazor_Diagram_ConnectorSegmentType_Polyline) segments with straight lines and angled vertices at the control points by clicking and moving the mouse at runtime on the diagram page.

 The following code illustrates how to draw a polyline connector.